Dean's Graduate Research Fund

 |Ethan McCance||Criminology & Criminal Justice Policy||MA.CCJP||Racialized Barriers to Bail|

 |Yamin Rahman||Sociology & Anthropology||MA.PIA||Land and Indigeneity at risk: The case of Mru people in Bangladesh|

 |Justine Townsend||Geography, Environment & Geomatics||PhD.GE&G||All our relations: Indigenous Protected and Conserved Areas and Reconciliation in Turtle Island/Canada|

 |Christopher Worden||Sociology & Anthropology||PhD.SOC||Directing diversity in the arts|

 Financial support has been provided by Drs.
-Bryon Sheldrick, Acting Dean, College of Social and Applied Human Sciences and Gwen Chapman, Provost, Vice-President (Academic).
+Bryon Sheldrick, Associate Vice-President (Academic), and Gwen Chapman, Provost, Vice-President (Academic).